aws/aws-eks-best-practices/content/upgrades/index.md

 1. Available IP addresses: Amazon EKS requires up to five available IP addresses from the subnets you specified when you created the cluster in order to update the cluster.
 If not, update your cluster configuration to include new cluster subnets prior to performing the version update.
 2. EKS IAM role: The control plane IAM role is still present in the account with the necessary permissions.
-3. EKS security group: Control plane primary security group still available in the account with the necessary access rules.
-4. If your cluster has secret encryption enabled, then make sure that the cluster IAM role has permission to use the AWS Key Management Service (AWS KMS) key.
+3. If your cluster has secret encryption enabled, then make sure that the cluster IAM role has permission to use the AWS Key Management Service (AWS KMS) key.

 ### Verify available IP addresses